ignadv1986/NGS-From-Bench-to-Bioinformatics/02_Mapping_&_Alignment/03_post-alignment_processing.md

 ### **Blacklist regions**

 Blacklist regions are specific parts of the reference genome that systematically produce artificial high signals in sequencing-based assays, even when there’s no biological reason for enrichment.
 These mainly include **repetitive regions** (satelites, rDNA, telomeres, centromeres, etc).
 Mapping of these regions will give raise to many reads, just because of the high number of repeats, suggesting that there is a real effect when in fact there isn't.
-ENCODE has blacklist BED files compiled from previous experiments that can be used to exclude these reads from the samples.
+ENCODE has blacklist BED files (such as the V2 blacklists for hg38) compiled from previous experiments that can be used to exclude these reads from the samples.
 These are specific to the genome version used in the mapping, so a mismatch will result in the removal of the wrong sequences.
 The removal of blacklist regions is standard in most NGS pipelines.

 ### **Non-canonical chromosomes**